williamzeni99/StreamingCommunity/README.md

 - `not_close`: If set to true, keeps the program running after download is complete
   * Can be changed from terminal with `--not_close true/false`
 - `telegram_bot`: Enables Telegram bot integration
+- `download_site_data`: If set to false, disables automatic site data download
+- `validate_github_config`: If set to false, disables validation and updating of configuration from GitHub

 ## OUT_FOLDER Settings